Granite Rapids: Granite Rapids-D

 Granite Rapids-D processors are due to be released in 2025 as the successor to 2021's Ice Lake-D processors.
 Granite Rapids-D is targeted at edge computing and networking with lower power consumption and integrated I/O and accelerators.
 Granite Rapids-D offers doubled vRAN (Virtual Radio Access Network) processing capacity and leverages Advanced Vector Extensions and integrated vRAN Boost acceleration for 5G networking.
 Intel announced at MWC Barcelona in February 2024 that Granite Rapids-D silicon was already sampling to customers.
-Granite Rapids-D uses BGA 4368 socket with 4-channel DDR5 memory, up to 32 lanes of PCIe 5.0 and up to 16 lanes of PCIe 4.0.
+Granite Rapids-D uses BGA 4368 (4-channel DDR5 memory) or BGA 5026 (8-channel DDR5 memory) socket with up to 32 lanes of PCIe 5.0 and up to 16 lanes of PCIe 4.0.